holsee/holsee.github.io/source/_posts/2015-03-17-dont-circum-to-dumb.markdown

 Even if it is as little as taking one of the many [undergrad level modules online](/mit-introduction-to-algorithms/).
 Many of which are not to be sniffed at.

 {% pullquote %}
-In our industry we are not chartered, and nor do I think we should be as I don't like the idea of a professional body lording over us.  {"I think we owe it to ourselves to get better or at the very least not get dumber, as most jobs in our industry will make you dumber over time."}
+In our industry we are not chartered, and nor do I think we should be as I don't like the idea of a professional body lording over us.  {"I think we owe it to ourselves to get better or at the very least not get dumber, as many jobs in our industry will make you dumber over time."}
 {% endpullquote %}

 My Sister is a doctor, and soon she will be revalidated: "_Revalidation is the process by which doctors holding registration with a licence to practise will have to demonstrate to the GMC that they are up-to-date and fit to practise and complying with the relevant professional standards._"

-I can't speak for what her day to day is like, but as a practicing doctor I doubt you exercise you entire base of knowledge on a regular enough basis to avoid refreshing yourself with the fundamentals from time to time.
+I can't speak for what her day to day is like, but as a practicing doctor I doubt you exercise your entire base of knowledge on a regular enough basis to avoid refreshing yourself with the fundamentals from time to time.

 Now imagine beyond doing our daily duties, developers were required to go through such a "revalidation" process in order to be allowed to hold the title of software engineer (or whatever).